ARMmbed/mbed-os-tools/README.md

 **Default:** `False`.

-This controls if a unique name should be assigned to each platform.
-The unique name takes the form of `K64F[0]` where the number between the brackets is an incrementing value.
+This controls whether a unique name is assigned to each platform.
+The unique name takes the form of `K64F[0]`, where the number between the brackets is an incrementing value.
 This name is accessible through the dictionary member `platform_unique_name` in the returned platform data.
 It defaults to `False`.

 ##### `read_details_txt`

 **Default:** `False`

-This controls whether more data is pulled from the filesystem on each device.
-It can provide useful management data, but also takes more time to execute.
+This controls whether more data is pulled from the file system on each device.
+It can provide useful management data but also takes more time to execute.

 ---